 \section{Relation with Gorenstein Homological Algebra}

 Throughout this section we will consider a finite acyclic quiver $\mathcal{Q}$, and the path algebra $\Lambda$ of $\mathcal{Q}$ over a quasi-Frobenius ring $R$.
-Recall that $\Lambda$ is generated as an $R$-module by all paths in $\mathcal{Q}$ of length greater than or equal to zero (then $\Lambda$ includes the so-called $lazy$ $paths$, one for each vertex of the quiver).
+Recall that $\Lambda$ is generated as an $R$-module by all paths in $\mathcal{Q}$ of length greater than or equal to zero, so that $\Lambda$ includes the so-called \emph{lazy paths}, one for each vertex of the quiver.
 The multiplication in $\Lambda$ is given by composition of paths, and if two paths cannot be concatenated, then by definition their product in $\Lambda$ is $0$.
 Notice that this defines an associative algebra over $R$.
 This algebra has a unit element since the quivers we are interested in are assumed to have only finitely many vertices.
-Historically, the product of two paths is written from the left to the right.
+Historically, composition of paths is written from the left to the right.
 To avoid confusion, we shall write $\Lambda^{op}$ instead of $\Lambda$ when dealing with the opposite product convention.
 Following this notation, modules over $\Lambda^{op}$ are naturally identified with representations of $\mathcal{Q}$.
-Moreover, under our assumptions on the quiver, $\Lambda$ is a finite-dimensional hereditary algebra over $R$.
-In \cite{Rin11} this result is shown when $R$ is a field, while in Lemma $\ref{1gor}$ we prove that $\Lambda$ is $1$-Gorenstein for every quasi-Frobenius ring $R$.
+Moreover, under our assumptions on the quiver, if $R=\mathbb{K}$ is a field then $\Lambda$ is a finite-dimensional hereditary algebra over $R$, see \cite{Rin11}.
+In Lemma~\ref{1gor} we prove that $\Lambda$ is in fact $1$-Gorenstein for every quasi-Frobenius ring $R$.